This blog may contain affiliate links. Read our disclosure policy for more info.

 1. Climb the Cathedral of Santa Cruz

-It only costs 3 BOB to enter the Cathedral of Santa Cruz and you can do so between 8 am to 12 pm and 3 pm to 6 pm every day of the week.
+It only costs 3 BOB (less than 0.50 cents USD) to enter the Cathedral of Santa Cruz and you can do so between 8 am to 12 pm and 3 pm to 6 pm every day of the week.

 Apart from the cathedral, it’s worth noting that a visit to Plaza 24 de Septiembre is also a great place to visit when in Santa Cruz.
 So, enjoy the views, get a bite to eat, and relax in the square!